leegaughanbrown/docs/src/pages/en/getting-started-with-oxyprops.md

 It is inspired, and built on top of [Open Props](https://open-props.style), an open source collection of expertly crafted web design token, aimed at creating consistent components.

-Our mission is to make a user-friendly, powerful environment for Oxygen Builder and bring innovation to Visual IDE industry.
+Oxyprops aims to make the use of the framework as simple and intuitive as possible for the user while providing the latest CSS features.

 ## Start building with OxyProps

 Jump right in and add some props, classe and elements to your site!

-🏗️ Add a [ligh & dark](/en/features/custom-elements/) modes toggle to your site.
+🏗️ Add a [light & dark](/en/features/custom-elements/) modes toggle to your site.

 🏗️ Create your first [Layout](/en/framework/layouts/).